Home » Pork » Green Bean Bundle Casserole

 If you love this recipe as much as I do, pin this to your favorite casserole Pinterest board and share it on your favorite social media channels!

-green bean bundles casserole recipe
+Pinterest pin image for green bean bundle casserole recipe

 casserole in a white rectangle dish with tongs